vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/logs.md

 ## Logs

-Logs are a crucial part of monitoring and observability in a modern Cloud Native application.
+Logs are a crucial part of monitoring and observability in a modern cloud native application.

-Pivotal Tanzu Application Services (PCF) has rich support for handling logs in the following ways:
+Tanzu Application Service (TAS) has rich support for handling logs in the following ways:

 ### Log aggregation

-PCF has a rich log aggregation subsystem that supports cloud native applications
+TAS has a rich log aggregation subsystem that supports cloud native applications
 [writing to log streams](https://12factor.net/logs).

-1. The PCF Diego subsystem takes care of capturing your application instance log streams and putting them into a single log stream for the application.
+1. The Diego subsystem takes care of capturing your application instance log streams and putting them into a single log stream for the application.

-1. PCF Loggregator subsystem manages the aggregation of the log stream,
+1. The Loggregator subsystem manages the aggregation of the log stream,
     including:

     - Application instance logs